hankhint/city-weather/README.md

 ## Questions

-Send questions or comments to hankhint art geeemail and find me on github https://github.com/hankhint
+Send questions or comments to hankhint@gmail.com and find me on github https://github.com/hankhint